 Some of our old PDF and Word documents may not be accessible in various ways.

 For example, some may not be properly tagged, or do not use headings.
 This means that they may be hard to navigate using assistive technology such as screen readers.
-This does not meet Web Content Accessibility Guidelines 2.1 success criterion 2.4.6 (Headings and Labels).
+This does not meet Web Content Accessibility Guidelines 2.1 success criterion 1.3.1 (Info and Relationships).

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.